Baltimore’s Homelessness and Housing Initiative

 Flexible Fund for Diversion and Rapid Resolution $2.3 Million

-$32.5 million of ARPA funding is allocated to a Housing Accelerator Fund for the creation of permanent supportive housing through the Baltimore City Department of Housing and Community Development (DHCD).
+$32.5 million of combined ARPA and HOME-ARP funding is allocated for the creation of permanent supportive housing through the Baltimore City Department of Housing and Community Development (DHCD).